candea/s2e.github.io/showcase/index.md

     implementations.
 In applying SymDrive to 21 Linux drivers and 5 FreeBSD drivers, we found 39 bugs.

+-   **<a href="http://dslab.epfl.ch/proj/chef">Chef</a>** at EPFL (Stefan Bucur and George Candea).
+    Chef is a platform for obtaining symbolic execution engines for interpreted languages.
+    It works by reusing the interpreter itself as an executable language specification, thus reducing the effort of obtaining an engine to a matter of days.
+The resulting engines can be used like any other engine for finding bugs, generating high-coverage test suites, assisting in debugging, and more.

 -   **<a href="http://dslab.epfl.ch/pubs/Achilles.pdf">
     Finding Trojan Message Vulnerabilities in Distributed Systems</a>**